 My research focuses on designing haptic devices and applications by considering the capabilities of human haptic perception.
 My research goal is to build an intelligent system that enables delivering a wide variety of realistic and controllable haptic experiences on today’s electronic devices such as computers, smartphones, or tablet computers.
 Towards this aim, I have been trying to address the challenges in designing such a system from three aspects: perception, hardware design, and algorithm development.
 On the perception side, I have been investigating the nature of human touch sensation of friction on electrostatically-actuated screens.
 Also, I have been studying how vision and haptic cues are processed and integrated during the perception of real textures.
 On the hardware side, I have been working with different sensors and actuators and designing several experimental setups to deliver functional haptic feedback to the users.
 On the algorithm side, I have been developing data-based and model-based rendering strategies to generate realistic touch sensations on the touchscreens.

 Over my career to date, I have published several journal articles and peer-reviewed archival conference papers, presented hands-on demos, and given talks at haptics workshops and conferences.
 I have mentored several undergraduate and graduate students and worked as a teaching assistant in undergraduate courses.
-I have received several awards and scholarships such as the IEEE World Haptics Conference 2017 Best Poster Presentation Award and the TUBITAK Ph.D.
+I have received several awards and scholarships such as , the 2018 Eurohaptics Society Best Ph.D.
+Thesis Award, the IEEE World Haptics Conference 2017 Best Poster Presentation Award, and the TUBITAK Ph.D.
 Scholarship.
 Moreover, I have been serving as a reviewer in several journals including the IEEE Transactions on Haptics and the IEEE Transactions on Mechatronics.
 Recently, I have been selected for a prestigious career-building program for postdocs of the Max Planck Institute.

 “ Be less curious about people and more curious about ideas.”
 Marie Curie.